DjiNN and Tonic: DNN as a Service and Its Implications for Future Warehouse Scale Computers

 Cheng Li

-My work focus on optimizing inference/training of Deep Learning models, particularly on Transformers (LLMs).
+My work focus on optimizing training/inference of Deep Learning models, particularly on LLM/LMM.

 Related